 The registrar of moneylenders is endowed with powers to handle any complaint that is registered by any money borrower.

 When you file a case, your case will be treated with high confidentiality to ensure that your personal information is not shared with the moneylender that you have reported without your consent.

 There is a non-governmental organization that is committed to ensuring that your rights as a money borrower are not violated.
 One such organization is the Consumer Association of Singapore (CASE).

-If you have any complaint, you can contact CASE, and you can get the assistance that you get from any of the government’s department.
+If you have any complaints, you can contact CASE, and you can get the assistance that you get from any of the government’s departments.

 Terms And Conditions Of The Loan

 According to the registrar of moneylenders Singapore under the moneylenders Act and rules, it is your right for the moneylender to inform you accordingly about the terms and conditions of the loan you are applying for.
 The information that he gives you should include information about how he will calculate the interest that you are to pay and when you are to pay back the loan.

 Before you approach any moneylender all over the country, ensure that you have read and understood this helpful info as a borrower and what you should do in case you fall into the hands of an errant moneylender.
 Make sure that you only approach the legitimate moneylenders and do your comparisons before making your choice.
 Watch out for our articles for more tips on moneylending.